 Dolph Business School can defer or temporarily suspend a student’s enrolment on the grounds of:

 Students who withdraw from their course after a training program has commenced will not be entitled to a refund of fees.
 Students are advised to consider alternative options such as requesting to suspend their enrolment and re-commencing in another scheduled training program.

 Applications for the deferment or suspension must be made by completing a Deferral, Suspension or Withdrawal form and submitting the form together with any supporting evidences to our Student and Administration Support Manager, either in person or via e-mail to: firstname.lastname@example.org.

-This form can be requested for from any of our staff members or you may access the form online here.
+This form can be requested for from any of our staff members.
 If you are having any difficulty accessing the required form(s) or submitting them to us, please contact us at 1300 236 574.

-Applications for deferment and temporary suspension must be received at least 10 working days prior to the commencement of the course or the date of suspension.
+Applications for deferment and temporary suspension must be received at least 10 working days prior to the commencement of the course or the date of suspension, unless extenuating circumstances apply.